ciaranmahoney/pocket-wp/README.md

 The basic shortcode is `[pocket_links]` and it accepts some optional arguments:

-    count: [any number] // How many links to display.
-Default is all.`</pre>
+`count: [any number] // How many links to display.
+Default is all.`

-    <pre>`excerpt: yes, no // Whether or not to display the excerpt extracted by Pocket.
-Default is yes.`</pre>
+`excerpt: yes, no // Whether or not to display the excerpt extracted by Pocket.
+Default is yes.`

-    <pre>`tag: [any one of your Pocket tags] // Choose to show links from one tag.
+`tag: [any one of your Pocket tags] // Choose to show links from one tag.
 Supports one tag only.
-Default is all links, tagged or untagged.`</pre>
+Default is all links, tagged or untagged.`

-    <pre>`credit: yes, no // Choose to add author credit.
-Default is to not show credit links.`</pre>
+`credit: yes, no // Choose to add author credit.
+Default is to not show credit links.

-    tag_list: yes, no // Whether or not to show a list of tags after each link.`
+`tag_list: yes, no // Whether or not to show a list of tags after each link.`

 #### Widget

 The Widget is available to drag and drop into any widgetized sidebars.
 It has some options:

-    <pre>`title // the title for the widget`</pre>
+`title // the title for the widget`

-    <pre>`count // the number of links to show.
-Default is 5`</pre>
+`count // the number of links to show.
+Default is 5`

-    <pre>`tag: [any of your Pocket tags] // Choose to show links from one tag.
+`tag: [any of your Pocket tags] // Choose to show links from one tag.
 Currently supports one tag only.
-Default is all links, tagged or untagged.
+Default is all links, tagged or untagged.`

 `author credit: yes, no // Choose to give author credit.
 Default is to not show credit links.